Psychology

 Psychology Overview

-Chatham University’s psychology program will give you a valuable opportunity to explore contemporary theory and research in psychology while teaching you to think scientifically about behavior and mental processes and to appreciate and to respect others and their differences.
-Students are equipped with knowledge of the fundamentals of psychology as well as with critical and creative thinking, public speaking, and interpersonal skills.
-Our faculty takes pride in teaching and strives to make courses rigorous, challenging, interesting, and innovative while shaping you into a well-rounded, world-ready graduate.
+Chatham University’s Bachelor of Arts in Psychology provides an opportunity to explore contemporary theory and research while learning to think scientifically about behavior and mental processes and to appreciate and respect others and their differences.
+Students in the psychology degree program develop knowledge of psychological principles along with critical and creative thinking, public speaking, and interpersonal skills.

 What I like best about the psychology department is the cohesion of the department as a whole; the willingness to find answers to questions and the ability to use each other’s strengths to solve conflicts.
 The professors’ involvement in creating a positive and welcoming environment is greatly appreciated, as is their willingness to help students and encourage them.